Nematode: Agriculture and horticulture

 Rotations of plants with nematode-resistant species or varieties is one means of managing parasitic nematode infestations.
-For example, marigolds, grown over one or more seasons (the effect is cumulative), can be used to control nematodes.
-Another is treatment with natural antagonists such as the fungus Gliocladium roseum.
+For example, planting Tagetes marigolds as a cover crop just prior to planting a nematode-susceptible plant, has been shown to suppress nematodes.
+Another approach involves using natural antagonists, particularly bacteria and fungi, which have proven effective in suppressing plant-parasitic nematodes, such as the fungus Gliocladium roseum.
 Chitosan, a natural biocontrol, elicits plant defense responses to destroy parasitic cyst nematodes on roots of soybean, corn, sugar beet, potato, and tomato crops without harming beneficial nematodes in the soil.
 Soil steaming is an efficient method to kill nematodes before planting a crop, but indiscriminately eliminates both harmful and beneficial soil fauna.

-The golden nematode Globodera rostochiensis is a particularly harmful variety of nematode pest that has resulted in quarantines and crop failures worldwide.
-CSIRO has found a 13- to 14-fold reduction of nematode population densities in plots having Indian mustard Brassica juncea green manure or seed meal in the soil.
+The golden nematode Globodera rostochiensis is a particularly harmful pest that has resulted in quarantines and crop failures worldwide.
+It can be controlled, however.
+CSIRO, the scientific research body of the Australian government, found a 13- to 14-fold reduction of nematode population densities in plots having Chinese mustard Brassica juncea green manure or seed meal in the soil.

-Epidemiology
+Disease in humans

-A number of intestinal nematodes cause diseases affecting human beings, including ascariasis, trichuriasis, and hookworm disease.
-Filarial nematodes cause filariases.
-Furthermore, studies have shown that parasitic nematodes infect American eels causing damage to the eel's swim bladder, dairy animals like cattle and buffalo, and all species of sheep.
+A number of pathogenic intestinal nematodes cause diseases in humans, including ascariasis, trichuriasis, and hookworm disease.
+Anisakis species parasitise fish and marine mammals and when consumed by humans can cause anisakiasis, a gastric or gastroallergic disease.
 Gastrointestinal nematode infections in humans are common, with approximately 50% of the global population being affected.
 Developing countries are most heavily impacted, in part due to lack of access to medical care.

+Trichinosis starts in the intestines but larvae can migrate to muscle.
+Filarial nematodes cause filariases.

+Toxocariasis is a zoonotic infection caused by roundworms passed from dogs, and sometimes cats.
+It can give rise to different types of larva migrans, such as visceral larva migrans and ocular larva migrans.

+Studies have shown that parasitic nematodes infect American eels, causing damage to the eel's swim bladder, dairy animals like cattle and buffalo, and all species of sheep.

 Soil ecosystems

 About 90% of nematodes reside in the top 15 cm (6") of soil.
 Nematodes do not decompose organic matter, but, instead, are parasitic and free-living organisms that feed on living material.
 Nematodes can effectively regulate bacterial population and community composition—they may eat up to 5,000 bacteria per minute.
 Also, nematodes can play an important role in the nitrogen cycle by way of nitrogen mineralization.
+But plant parasitic nematodes cause billions of dollars in annual crop damage worldwide.

 One group of carnivorous fungi, the nematophagous fungi, are predators of soil nematodes.
-They set enticements for the nematodes in the form of lassos or adhesive structures.
+They can set enticements for the nematodes in the form of lassos or adhesive structures.
+They can also release powerful toxins when in contact with nematodes.